Ratakor/zpotify/README.md

   repeat     | Get/Set repeat mode
-  shuffle    | Toggle shuffle mode seek       | Get/Set the position of the current track vol        | Get/Set volume or increase/decrease volume by 10%
+  shuffle    | Toggle shuffle mode seek       | Get/Set the position of the current track volume     | Get/Set volume or increase/decrease volume by 10%
   like       | Add the current track to your liked songs queue      | Display tracks in the queue devices    | List all available devices